gmstam/magnamagnet/README.md

 - Close a lot of ads/popups
 - Lots of redirects

-MagnaMagnet is a simple Python script to search torrents from the popuplar website 1337x and get the magnet link in a fast way from command line.
+MagnaMagnet is a simple Python script to search torrents from the popular website 1337x and get the magnet link in a fast way from command line.
 The requests to 1337x are made by RequestsTor.

 ## Requirements